 Setup and configuration is greatly simplified since GoAnywhere Services does not rely on any third-party tools.
 Everything you need to set up a clustered environment is built into the product.

-GoAnywhere Services can be installed onto Windows, Linux, IBM i, AIX (pSeries), UNIX, HP-UX, Mac OS and Solaris platforms.
+GoAnywhere Services can be installed onto Windows, VMware, Linux, IBM i, AIX (pSeries), UNIX, HP-UX, Mac OS and Solaris platforms.
 IBM i is also referred to as System i, iSeries, as400, as/400 and i5.